joernio/flatgraph/README.md

 The build targets JDK8, so that's the minimum version.
 The build itself requires JDK11+.
 However in any case it is highly encouraged to use a modern JVM, such as JDK20.

+## What about security / untrusted flatgraph files?
+The main potentially security issue is the following situation: You get handed an untrusted, potentially malicious, flatgraph file, and want to handle it.
+Deserializing a `.fg` file should not pop a shell / cause privilege escalation, nor should not cause excessive filesystem activity.
+However, it may take an unbounded amount of time and memory, potentially leading to an OOM crash of the JVM that might not be recoverable from within the JVM by catching some exceptions.

+The easiest malicious but completely valid `.fg` file in that vein is a ZIP-bomb.
+We take care not to decompress graphs into the filesystem, but we do decompress them into memory.

+If you need to handle untrusted `.fg` files, then we recommend some form of sandboxing in order to limit the DoS impact.

+If you do decide against our recommendation to write your own code to "sanity check" potentially malicious `.fg` files before attempting to deserialize them, then we'd be happy for your feedback and PRs. (also beware of potential parser differentials -- e.g. the manifest json can be reached either via the offset from the file header, or via `tail -n 1`, and these may very well be different manifests)

 ## What does EMT stand for?
 EMT is a naming convention that stands for "erased marker trait".
 The domain classes generator generates one for each property in the schema and users can define additional marker traits.